 14. The first-spot ranking in a search will net around 34.4% of desktop and 28.72% of mobile traffic.

 By comparison, the fourth-place ranking will net just 7.07% of desktop and 6.89% of mobile traffic.
-Mobile SEO stats reveal that being on Google’s first page is no longer enough—you have to hit the top three results.
+Mobile SEO stats reveal that 81% of the time all of the top three results are mobile-friendly.
+Being on Google’s first page is no longer enough—you have to hit the top three results, as well as have a mobile-friendly website.

 15. Google’s web index comes in at over 100,000,000 gigabytes.